Redmine - design study

 Additional_ProjectOverview_01.png better than

 ..._02.png because having tabs requires additional clicks from users...

 That said, the "subproject" section could / should IMHO be made a list and ordered by name (see project_overview.png)

-#4 Updated by Daniel Felix about 6 years ago
+#4 Updated by Daniel Felix over 6 years ago

 Jan Niggemann wrote: